We are passionate about understanding your users to create better performing digital experiences.

 A workshop made up of between 2 and 6 participants with the aim of defining content hierarchy, groupings and label terminology.
 This activity can help with Menu development and defining key tasks and scenarios.
 It can also enhance online processes such as registrations and online purchases.

 Once Discovery has been undertaken, analysis can be done to turn the research into actionable insight.
+Some techniques we use include:

 Usually 4 to 6 descriptive profiles of key customer types.
 The persona includes the mind-set, attitudes and behavioural traits of interacting users.